 Real estate investing does not need to be complicated.
 If you just follow these four basic rules, you can become financially secure.
 You need to own your principal residence as soon as possible.
 It is almost impossible to ‘time’ the market but the longer you own, the more your property will appreciate.
 It is exactly the same theory as investing for your retirement, the sooner you start, the more your money will compound and grow over time.
 If you cannot afford to carry the property you want, rent out a portion of the property or take on a roommate to help with the mortgage.
 One of our agents owns a two bedroom condo and has a roommate that pays rent.
 It’s easy.
 Never buy a rental property that does not have positive cash flow.
-If you have to feed the fire every month, you will end up having to sell it at the wrong ...
+If you have to feed the fire every month, you will end up having to sell ...

 THE SECOND OR CITY LAND TRANSFER TAX IMPACTING SELLERS NOT BUYERS

 There is no doubt that the real estate market within Toronto (416) has been slowed – sales noticeably lower than those in the 905 area.
 Most experts think the reason is that Buyers are opting to purchase in the suburbs to avoid paying the second land transfer tax.
 NOT SO!
 The lack of sales is being caused by Sellers!
 Many Sellers are not putting their property up for sale but instead are renovating rather than moving.
 Do the math: buying a new property for $800,000 will cost over $24,000 in Double Land Transfer tax.
 Add on legal fees, moving costs, real estate commissions, and utility changes and the final bill will be over $50,000.
 Imagine if one did not move but spent the same money on renovations.
 And that is what is happening more and more.
 When a freehold property (for those outside of Toronto it means any residential property ...

 HOW CAN YOU TELL IF REAL ESTATE PRICES ARE TOO HIGH?